-BE, DE, ES and SK scrutiny reservation; they thought the terms 'frequent or massive' are unclear.
+DE, ES and SK scrutiny reservation; they thought the terms 'frequent or massive' are unclear.
 BE queried whether it implied that this derogation could not be used by public authorities for frequent, but case-by-case transfers of personal data (e.g. in the context of social security).
 LU thought it might be used to widely and ES and UK advocated its deletion, which was opposed by FR.
 DE thinks there is danger that point (h) evolves into a 'super derogation' and therefore proposed to revert the balancing of interest and demand an overriding interest of the controller.
 DE, supported by SI, also proposed to refer to 'overwhelming legitimate interest'.

 FR requests clarification concerning the concept of "legitimate interest(s)" and would like the balance of Directive 95/46 to be preserved.
-It scrutiny reservation.
-AT, PT and PL are opposed to this subparagraph and plead in favour of its deletion.
+AT, PT, PL and BE are opposed to this subparagraph and plead in favour of its deletion.
+IT, supported by ES, asked whether a processor could assess the legitimate interest and meant that it was not for the processor to assess if transfers were to be carried out.
+UK asked why it was needed to add another qualifier to the legitimate interest of the transfer and meant that this was against the risk-based approach.

-RO and IT reservation: IT, supported by CY, FR, RO and PL suggested deleting the words 'where necessary'.
+RO, IT and ES reservation: IT, supported by CY, FR, RO and PL suggested deleting the words 'where necessary'.
 AT and NL reservation: it was unclear how this reference to appropriate safeguards relates to appropriate safeguards in Article 42.

-NL, supported by DE, proposed adding a point on prior authorisation pursuant to Article 34.
+NL, supported by DE and BE, proposed adding a point on prior authorisation pursuant to Article 34.
 Also HU, supported by LV, could accept if only if subject to prior approval by a DPA.

-- 2. A transfer pursuant to point (g) of paragraph 1 shall not involve the entirety of the personal data or entire categories of the personal data contained in the register.
-When the register is intended for consultation by persons having a legitimate interest, the transfer shall be made only at the request of those persons or if they are to be the recipients. - 3. (...) - 4.
-Points (a), (b), (c) and (h) of paragraph 1shall not apply to activities carried out by public authorities in the exercise of their public powers . - 5.
-The public interest referred to in point (d) of paragraph 1 must be recognised in Union law or in the national law of the Member State to which the controller is subject.
-Union law or Member State law may, for important reasons of public interest, expressly prohibit the controller or processor to transfer personal data to a third country or an international organisation 88. - 6.
-The controller or processor shall document the assessment as well as the suitable safeguards (...) referred to in point (h) of paragraph 1 in the records referred to in Article 28 (...). - 6a. (...) - 7. (...).
+- 4. Points (a), (b), (c) and (h) 102 of paragraph 1 shall not apply to activities carried out by public authorities in the exercise of their public powers 103. - 5.
+The public interest referred to in point (d) of paragraph 1 must be recognised in Union law or in the national law of the Member State to which the controller is subject. - 5a.
+In the absence of an adequacy decision or of appropriate safeguards, Union law or Member State law may, for important reasons of public interest, expressly prohibit the controller or processor to transfer personal data to a third country or an international organisation 104. - 6.
+The controller or processor shall document the assessment as well as the suitable safeguards (...) referred to in point (h) of paragraph 1 in the records referred to in Article 28 (...)105. - 6a. $(...)^{106}$ - 7. (...).